nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > `CommandParser` may return an `IncorrectCommand` in the case when the arguments are not of the suitable format

+**Command Parsers**

+Command parsers are designed to facilitate logic manager to understand certain user commands.
+They break the input string down based on the keywords in the commands, and generating instances like dates and names that the logic manager will understand.

+All the parsers are extending from CommandParser abstract class, and they all have a parse() method which accepts a user input string as parameter.
+Usually the parser breaks down the user input through regex patterns, which are included in the CliSyntax.java.
+For certain commands, like `add` and `edit` commands, which have flexible input styles, the parsers need to process the input strings progressively.
+For example, to process an `add` command, the parser will find the tag information first.
+After that, the date time information, and finally, the title of the task.
+The parsers will not process the relative UI index it reads, instead it will only check whether the index exist and pass the UI index string to the logic manager untouched.
+The parsers will not modify the model directly.

+The parsers will generate Command instances, based on the type of commands they received.
+The Command instance will include all the fields the parser identified.

+In the event the parser encounters input errors, for example the input contains invalid characters or the index typed is unknown, an IncorrectCommand instance will be returned to the handler, containing the error information.

 ### 3.4.
 Model

 <img src="https://github.com/CS2103JAN2017-T09-B1/main/raw/develop/docs/images/TaskManagerModelClassDiagram.png" width="800"><br>